 On the other hand, she opens a 1964 Cambas Estate wine labeled Clos Matsa Blanc—a 100 percent savatiano.
 While the crumbly cork shows that the bottle has seen better days, the wine is still alive, smoky and mineral.

-This article first appeared in W&S August 2014.
+This story was featured in W&S August 2014.